telerik/winforms-docs/chartview/design-time/smart-tag.md

 ---
-title: Design time
+title: Smart Tag
 page_title: Design time | UI for WinForms Documentation
 description: At design time you can use the RadChartView's Smart Tag to change the applied theme or navigate to the online documentation.
 The control supports design-time data binding and features a property builder.
-slug: winforms/chartview-/design-time
+slug: winforms/chartview/design-time/smart-tag
 tags: design,time
 published: True
-position: 3
+position: 0
 previous_url: chartview-designtime
 ---